 It is a single-player game with 60 levels to provide many hours of use.
 The goal is to create a program that will send your avatar to collect crystals and return them to a portal.
 There’s one sequence of actions per level that will succeed.

 Some parents thought the instructions were too complicated and that the skills were not directly relevant to programming.
 But many thought it provided a fun way for their child to stretch their brain to solve puzzles.

 Outfoxed!
 A Cooperative Whodunit Board Game

 Outfoxed!
-A Cooperative Whodunit Board Game for Kids 5+ might be a bit on the young side for your 8-year-old, but it could be a good intro to deduction-type games like Clue.
+A Cooperative Whodunit Board Game might be a bit on the young side for your 8-year-old, but it could be a good intro to deduction-type games like Clue.
 It’s also a cooperative game rather than a competitive one.

 The premise of the game is that a pot pie has gone missing and you have to help determine which of the suspects is in fact the thief.